get married in Denmark as a foreigner in 5 steps

 Paperwork You’ll Actually Need

-Now — this part matters.
-Denmark is efficient, but it’s not sloppy.
-You’ll still need to show you're legally free to marry.
-Here’s what to gather:
+Now, this part matters because Denmark is efficient, but it’s not sloppy: you’ll still need to show you're legally free to marry.
+According to Getting Married In Denmark, the best marriage application service (so good that I’ve hired them for my own wedding), here’s what to gather:

 They’ll want it in English, German, or Danish.
 Otherwise, get it translated.
 Don’t wait till the last minute on that - trust me, I’ve seen panic the day before a wedding more times than I can count.